Staff privacy notice

 This would apply when we obtain advice from medical professionals at the Robens Centre for Occupational Health with regards to making adjustments to your working practices due to a health condition.

 We will rely on this basis on rare occasions when we cannot reasonably get your consent for whatever reason.

-- Processing is necessary for statistical purposes where this is based on UK law, respects your right to data protection and where measures are taken to safeguard your rights and freedoms, such as through the collection of minimal data.
+Where this is based on UK law, respects your right to data protection and where measures are taken to safeguard your rights and freedoms, such as through the collection of minimal data.

 This includes compiling statistics for equal opportunity initiatives such as Athena Swan and the Race Equality Charter.

 How long is your information kept by the University?